> HIGHER SALARY POTENTIAL

 For a full-time MBA, you are looking at a time commitment of around 34 hours a week, including class attendance and self-study.
 You will need to learn to manage assignment deadlines, full-time/part-time work, family and friends, as well as allow time to relax and recharge.

-Some top tips to help manage the study/work/life balance include:
+Below are some top tips to help you manage your study/work/life balance.

-• Scheduling in time for socialising - It’s very easy to panic and cancel your plans when you’re on a rolling deadline or having difficulty balancing work and assignments.
-This, again, comes down to time management.
-By planning time through the week to see your friends and loved ones, you’ll still get your work done while reaping the benefits of a flourishing social life.
-Remember, no human is an island!
+It’s very easy to panic and cancel your plans when you’re on a deadline or having difficulty balancing work and assignments.
+This comes down to time management.
+By planning time in the week to see your family and friends, you’ll still get your work done while reaping the benefits of a flourishing social life.

-• Goal setting (and making them realistic!) - Rome wasn’t built in a day, and your career won’t be either!
+Building your career takes time.
 It’s important to set small achievable goals while working towards larger achievements along the way.

 Invest in your career progression.
 Find out more about studying an MBA at KBS as well as the support services we provide to help you achieve your career goals.